crslancpl/CloudForest/README.md

 # IDE Core
 This is the source code of application part of the ide.
-The UI files(including .ui and .css files) is required to run the app.
-If the compiled IDE cannot find UI files, the application wont run.
 <br/><br/>

-Download the [UI files folder](https://github.com/crslancpl/IDEUIFiles) and give the directory path of the UI files as the argument of the IDE app.

 ## Depenencies:
 1. [CMake](https://cmake.org/download/)   **We do not set minimum required version**